Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Results

-Classification neural networks with architectures and datasets (MNIST \cite{MNIST}, FMNIST \cite{FashionMNIST}, CIFAR \cite{CIFAR10}, and COLA \cite{COLA}) shown in Table~\ref{tab:MainResultsTable} are trained using standard techniques.
+\textbf{Experiments.} Classification NNs with architectures and datasets (MNIST~\citep{MNIST}, FMNIST~\citep{FashionMNIST}, CIFAR10~\citep{CIFAR10}, and COLA~\citep{COLA}) shown in Table~\ref{tab:MainResultsTable} are trained using standard techniques.
+Additional details regarding datasets are provided in Appendix~\ref{Appendix:datasets}.
+Models that have a value of more than 1 in the column `\# Models' in Table~\ref{tab:MainResultsTable} are trained multiple times with different seeds to generate uncertainty estimates.
+The ResNet18~\citep{resnet2015}, ResNet34, and MobileNetV2~\citep{MobileNetV2} models were trained by an independent research group with weights downloaded from an online repository~\citep{ModelSource}.
+Bert-base~\citep{BERT} weights were downloaded from the HuggingFace~\citep{HuggingFace} repository then transferred onto the COLA dataset, as is common practice for foundation models~\citep{FoundationModels}.
+After training, we calculate the $\ntk$ and alternative kernels using PyTorch automatic differentiation~\citep{PyTorch}.
+We train a kGLM (\verb|sklearn.SGDclassifier|)~\citep{scikit-learn} for each $\bigkappa$ using the same training dataset for training the NN model.
+All computation was completed on a single A100 GPU with 40GB memory.
 Details such as specifics of architecture and choice of hyperparameters are available in Appendix~\ref{Appendix:AdditionalExperimentalDetails}.
-Models that have a value of more than 1 in the column `\# Models' in Table~\ref{tab:MainResultsTable} are trained multiple times with different seeds.
-The ResNet18~\cite{resnet2015}, ResNet34, and MobileNetV2~\cite{MobileNetV2} models were trained by an independent research group with weights downloaded from an online repository~\cite{ModelSource}.
-Bert-base~\cite{BERT} weights were downloaded from the HuggingFace~\cite{HuggingFace} repository then transferred onto the COLA dataset, as is common practice for foundation models~\cite{FoundationModels}.
-After training, we calculate the $\ntk$ and alternative kernels using PyTorch and automatic differentiation \cite{PyTorch}.
-We train a kGLM (\verb|sklearn.SGDclassifier|)~\cite{scikit-learn} for each $\bigkappa$ using the same training dataset for training the neural network model.